 Kunde hikes aren’t casual wine tasting jaunts, these are four-hour hikes ranging up 1,400 feet into the Mayacamas range above Sonoma Valley.

 Occidental, CA 95465

 5 Stars, 477 Reviews

 Ziplining the Redwoods: Not content to witness these coniferous giants from the ground?
-Well strap on your harness to fly among the boles of Sonoma’s redwood forests through the air with Sonoma Canopy Tours
+Well strap on your harness to fly among the boles of Sonoma’s redwood forests through the air with Sonoma Zipline Adventures

 .
 This outfit is environmentally conscious and your experience is tailored to learn more about the incredible trees that you’ll be soaring through at up to 25 miles per hour.

-Go for one of Sonoma Canopy Tours’ deluxe add-ons to your experience, a helmet-mounted camera to record your screams yells of excitement!
+Go for one of Sonoma Zipline Adventures’ deluxe add-ons to your experience, a helmet-mounted camera to record your screams yells of excitement!

 The Wine Carriage